-Mushroom Hunting on our bucket list
+Mushroom Hunting on Our Bucket List

 Gifford Pinchot National Forest Mushrooms

 Chanterelles range in color from orange to yellow to creamy white.
-They’re a bit of a funnel shape and the folds or ridges on the bottom are distinguishable from the gills of other mushrooms.
-Our beginners book says to only pick non-gilled mushrooms.
+They’re a funnel shape, and the folds or ridges on the bottom are distinguishable from the gills of other mushrooms.
+Our beginner’s book says only to pick non-gilled mushrooms.
 Of course, there are edible mushrooms with gills, but as a beginner, it’s a good rule to follow.

 Foraging for chanterelles is super fun, as it turns out.
-There really is a similarity to crabbing (or fishing) as I constantly thought the next mushroom I find is going to be the hugest one yet!
-Once we found one, then we kept searching that area and usually found a few more.
+There is a similarity to crabbing (or fishing) as I constantly thought the next mushroom I find will be the hugest one yet!
+Once we found one, we kept searching that area and usually found a few more.

-Cooking & Eating our mushroom hunting Bounty
+Cooking & Eating our Mushroom-hunting Bounty

 We’re not in the Northwest now, but I’m still hoping we’ll get another chance to go mushroom hunting again soon.
-I’d likely be nervous about going without a guide, because there really are so many varieties.
-And I want to make sure we don’t get sick or even die!
+I’d likely be nervous about going without a guide because there are many varieties.
+And I want to ensure we don’t get sick or even die!
 Ha!

 Have you foraged for mushrooms?
 Leave me a comment to say how it went.
 Maybe you could guide us, too!